poulakidask/meteor-react-sample-code/README.md

 http://localhost:3000/
 ```

-If the DateBase is empty it will create same sample data
+If the DateBase is empty it will create some sample data

 ## How it Works: